pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 As it can be seen from Figure 2, there are pairs of classes having partial intersection, which should be considering during the further parser's development.

+It should be noted, that the usage of terms **class** and **type** maybe considered problematic in this situation.

+Fortunately, this is not a principal problem: classes and types, which were described earlier, are semantical; they reflect the meaning of the entity in the context of the surrounding (connected) characters and symbols.

+Thus, the terminology will not be re-worked.

 ## General SMILES parsing strategy

 The main idea is as follows: